-The Issuer prepares its consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The Issuer does not prepare its accounts in accordance with International Financial Reporting Standards ("IFRS").
+The Issuer prepares its consolidated financial statements in accordance with accounting principles generally accepted in the United States of America.
+The Issuer does not prepare its accounts in accordance with International Financial Reporting Standards.

-For further information about the Issuer, refer to the Annual Report 2019 and the 2020 Quarterly Reports, which are incorporated by reference in this Information Memorandum.
+For further information about the Issuer, refer to the Annual Report 2021 and the Financial Report 1Q22, which are incorporated by reference in this Information Memorandum.

-The Issuer's Articles of Association were last revised on 30 April 2020, and are incorporated by reference into this Information Memorandum.
+As of the date of this Information Memorandum, the Issuer's Articles of Association were last revised on 29 April 2022, and are incorporated by reference herein.